 Call4Calm State Mental Health Services

-The Illinois Department of Human Services’ Mental Health offers free mental health services to those that are stressed and overwhelmed with COVID-19.
+The Illinois Department of Human Services’ Mental Health offers free mental health services to those that are stressed and overwhelmed.
 Please text the word “talk” to 552020 for a call4calm.
 A representative will contact you within 24 hours.
 Also text the words “food” “shelter ” to access info on how to access resources.

 Articles for Your Mental Health

 - Decreasing the Strain on Your Relationships During the Pandemic